Our ultimate goal is to keep Irish roads safe. Commercial Vehicle Roadworthiness Testing (CVRT) is part of that effort.

 You must have a valid CRW in order to tax your vehicle.

-The CVR test makes sure that, every year, all goods vehicles on the road have been fairly tested.
+The CVR test makes sure that, every year, all goods and passenger vehicles on the road have been fairly tested.
 The test identifies vehicle failure points on items tested in accordance with the CVRT manuals

 The CVRT confirms that a vehicle satisfies basic safety standards on the day the test is carried out.
 It tests what is accessible and visible.